 Beans are nutritional powerhouses, providing extensive amounts of minerals while being low in fat.
 They may also help lower your risk for obesity, heart disease, cancer and diabetes, according to North Dakota State University Extension.
-While pork and beans are not quite as nutritious as plain dried or canned beans due to their higher fat, cholesterol and sodium content, they still provide lots of essential nutrients.

 Video of the Day